Best Range Hoods of 2019 - Ducted and Ductless Range Hood Reviews

 Ducted or Non-Ducted

-This is possibly the most important decision to make to narrow your search.
-Range hoods are designed to circulate air and, depending on the placement of your stove, you may opt to get a vented, or ducted, hood.
+This is possibly the most important decision to make to narrow your search since range hoods are designed to circulate air.
 Vented models can be connected to ductwork in the walls or ceiling to pull air out of the house.
-Of course, if you have a condominium or a townhouse, you may need to install a ductless model that filters steam, smoke, grease and air away from the stove and back into the kitchen.
+Of course, if you have a condominium or a townhouse, you may need to install a ductless model that draws steam and smoke away from the stove and blows it back into the kitchen.

 Airflow & Filtration

 For a ducted hood, the greater the airflow, the faster the fans can vent the air through the filtration system.
 If, for example, you have a kitchen island and like to cook a lot of meat on an indoor griddle, look for models that have airflow, which is measured in cubic feet per minute, or cfm, of at least 400.
 Charcoal filters can do more to pull particles out of the air, but mesh filters are reusable and washable.
 If you are an active cook and can only install a ductless hood, it's advisable to look for a model with a charcoal filter to maximize filtration.